benjaminbascary/scandiweb_juniorreact_benjaminbascary/README.md

 ### To handle the Product page and Mini-Cart logic, I implemented the Portal module that comes in react-app installation (first time using it).
 To implement it, a separated "root" needs to be created in the html file.
 You can go and see it if you like!
 ### For the description structure I chose to parse it with the "html-react-parser" library.

 ## In the end, this was a super nice challenge!
-Felt great an proud to finish this app and be able to share with ScandiWeb team.
+Felt great and proud to finish this app and be able to share with ScandiWeb team.

 ### :e-mail: Any suggestions are welcome.
 Please write e-mail to this address: benjaminbascary@gmail.com